 The success of surgery for rotator cuff tears depends on

 - Other medical conditions.
 Some

 may cause you to heal slower.

 - Your recovery

 goals and commitment to and compliance with a physical rehabilitation

-- Whether you smoke, because smoking decreases the blood
+- Whether you smoke.
+Smoking decreases the blood

 supply throughout the body and slows the healing process.